JusticeBringer/ShowsApp/README.md

 2. Update client money after refunding a ticket
 3. Update host money after hosting a show
 4. Update host money after cancelling a show
-5. Update clients money after show has been cancelled
+5. Update clients money after show has been cancelled (possible not working as intended)
 6. Update available seats after client buys ticket at a show
 7. Update available seats after client refunds a ticket at a show